Jacob-M-Wells/TeloTracker/README.md

 # TeloTracker
 Yeast Telomere Identification in Nanopore Reads

-`TeloTracker` is a Python package designed to track and visualize Oxford Nanopore Technology (ONT) Sequencing of yeast telomeres. `TeloTracker` was specifically developed to track and analyze the development of Alternative Lengthening of Telomeres in yeast, but the program can be appied/adapted to follow the dynamics of yeast telomeres in general.
+`TeloTracker` is a Python package designed to track and visualize Oxford Nanopore Technology (ONT) Sequencing of yeast telomeres.
+It was specifically developed to study Alternative Lengthening of Telomeres (ALT) in yeast, but it can be used for general telomere analysis in *Saccharomyces cerevisiae*.

-## Installation
+## 🔧 Installation
 To install `TeloTracker`, you can clone this repository by running the command below.

 ```bash
 git clone https://github.com/Jacob-M-Wells/TeloTracker.git
 cd TeloTracker
 ```

 ### Installing with conda (recommended)
 ```bash